 Vagrant’s success came as a surprise to Mitchell.

 “At the moment when I was making it, there was nothing serious about it.
 It was just another one of dozens of side projects that maybe I would finish, or maybe I wouldn't finish, and maybe it would work, and maybe it wouldn't work or whatever.
 And, you know, there wasn't a lot of pressure behind it.
 I was just working on it to see, you know, maybe can I make this better.
 It struck a nerve… people liked it for different reasons.”

-When Tobi asks Mitchell why, given the success of Vagrant, he didn’t come up with Docker, Mitchell doesn’t shy away from appreciating Docker Inc., who executed an idea that many other developers might have had at the time.
+Using Docker in a Mac When Tobi asks Mitchell why, given the success of Vagrant, he didn’t come up with Docker, Mitchell doesn’t shy away from appreciating Docker Inc., who executed an idea that many other developers might have had at the time.